dnguyen000/stock-market-movement-prediction/results/tsla_classification_results.md

 ## Walk-Forward Setup
 Each model is trained on a rolling 59-day window and tested on the next 42 days with a 5-day embargo to prevent leakage from overlapping features.

-This configuration is intentionally short to test responsiveness to TSLA’s rapidly shifting regimes (meme-stock phase, post-2022 correction, 2024 volatility spikes).
+This configuration is intentionally short to test responsiveness to TSLA's rapidly shifting regimes (meme-stock phase, post-2022 correction, 2024 volatility spikes).

 ---